CARING FOR OUR COMMUNITY

 Community and sense of belonging are vital to Cook Islanders, and here at Pacific Resort Hotel Group, our staff take great pride in this.
 As part of supporting our wider community, we are involved in several outreach programmes across our islands.
-So, we thought we would share a couple of initiatives with you.

 Each year we support Autism Cook Islands Blue Day, where all staff wear blue and donate a gold coin and organise a fun walkathon with the team all in blue to help raise awareness and funding for this important cause.
 We also advise our guests so they too can get involved.
 Once a year, Autism Cook Islands organises a Fun Family Day Out at Pacific Resort Rarotonga, where we offer a venue to the group and cover food and beverages.
 Our beach hut crew coordinate games for the families.
 Also, this year we supported World Down Syndrome Day and wore colourful socks and had a gold coin donation in which our guests also got involved.